 How to serve

 To serve remove from the freezer, scoop and enjoy!
-For even more of that black forest cake feel you can serve with some decadent whipped cream and some fresh cherries.
+For even more of that black forest cake feel you can serve with some decadent whipped cream and some of my cherry compote drizzled over the top.
 Delicious!

 How to store